 Last weekend, there was little desire to cook at my house.
 I’m notorious for ordering food so I open an app and scroll through the choices.

-Given that this week marks the ninth anniversary of my bestselling book, The Official Guide to Being a Winnipeg Cheapskate, I felt the need to be particular about what I ordered.
+I know a thing or two about saving money, given my bestselling book, The Official Guide to Being a Winnipeg Cheapskate, so I felt the need to be particular about what I ordered.

 I have the usual apps: SkiptheDishes and Uber Eats.
 I’ve had other ones depending on where I am (there are more options in the U.S.) but these are the two I generally use in Canada.